NAP - Network Analysis and Planning

 STABIL simulates the dynamic behaviour of an electric power system during the first few seconds following a major disturbance of that system (e.g. a short-circuit, the loss of a generator or a major branch opening).
 The main result is a set of curves describing the evolution of the generator rotor angles during the simulation period (generator swing curves).
 Additional phenomena can also be studied such as the action of the voltage and speed regulators.

-This module analyses the evolution of any result as a function of any data varying within the user-defined limits.
+This module allows to analyze the evolution of any result according to the variation of the value of any data within limits fixed by the user